totiffany/totiffany.github.io/_posts/2018-09-21-A-Brief-History-of-Engagement-Rings-And-The-Story-Behind-Mine.md

 I do feel fortunate that Brian didn't spend an extravagant amount on my ring.
 It was a lot for us at the time, but we were poor college students.
 My ring is simple, but I like that it represents where we were at in our lives when we bought it.
 For some reason, the oval + halo + plain band combination I wanted was surprisingly hard to find, so Brian ended up drawing a sketch of it and had it custom made.
 Which makes me like it even more.

-I still like wedding rings for a few practical reasons.
+I still think wedding rings are a good idea for practical reasons.
 It's a symbol, universally understood, that lets people know you're committed to someone else.
 I also like that when I look at my ring it reminds me of Brian and our history together.
 But knowing what I know now, I would have been alright if we had saved the money or had done something else with it.
 I could have used a ring I already owned for my engagement ring or chosen a less-expensive, non-traditional stone.

 One tradition we did forgo – The wedding band.
 I didn't feel a need to wear two rings when one does the job just fine.
 And I certainly didn't want to pay more for it.